Before Mars (novel): Reception

 Liz Bourke described Before Mars as "a tight and claustrophobic psychological thriller of a novel".
 In a review of the book at Tor.com she wrote that as in the two previous Planetfall novels, the protagonist is an outsider who does not fit in and feels alienated.
 Anna feels "trapped by society", "trapped in her marriage" and "trapped ... on Mars", leaving her "isolated either by madness or conspiracy".
 Bourke felt that readers of After Atlas may not experience the full tension of the novel as the timelines of Before Mars and its predecessor coincide and key outcomes have already been revealed.
 Bourke added that despite its "compelling prose" and interesting puzzles, Before Mars "didn’t really speak to me".
 She said she found herself "lacking in a real sense of emotional investment, either in Anna as a character or in the novel's outcome".

 In a review of the book in the Los Angeles Times, Swapna Krishna described the ending as "stunning", although "a bit abrupt".
 But she added that the novel "is [more] about the journey rather than the destination", and it is "an excellent ... page-turn[er]".
 Krishna called Anna "a well-rounded character" who is open about her fears and failures.
-A reviewer in the Financial Times called Before Mars "a slow-burn psychological thriller" that has a "dark twist" at the end reminiscent of Paula Hawkins's 2015 novel, The Girl on the Train.
+A reviewer in the Financial Times called Before Mars "a slow-burn psychological thriller" that has a "dark twist" at the end reminiscent of Paula Hawkins' 2015 novel, The Girl on the Train.
 Jeremy Brett wrote in Foundation: The International Review of Science Fiction that Anna's "self-doubt and increasing paranoia" adds "a layer of emotional complexity" to Before Mars that lifts it above many other similar science fiction stories.
 He praised the "flair and accuracy" with which Newman describes human behavior, and said her Planetfall series shows how "the most treacherous place in the known universe is the human heart and its capacity for doing wrong."

+In a review for Publishers Weekly Jennifer Udden from Barry Goldblatt Literary praised the author by saying "Newman has constructed a captivating puzzle of a tale that, while harrowing, concludes on a poignantly hopeful note, leaving the door open for further adventures in an all-too-believable future."